You probably wouldn’t imagine that, but there are many waterfalls in Sardinia.

 I would recommend visiting in spring or fall when the rivers flood, and the waterfall is at full strength.
 However, it is still worth a visit in the summer months as it’s one of Sardinia’s year-round waterfalls.

 The path to get the waterfalls consists of mixed terrain, transitioning from dirt to rock.
 There are even some steep and narrow stretches with overhangs over the gorge below.
-You’ll then hike down to the waterfall itself; that path can get a little slippery, so make sure to take your time and go slowly.
-I also recommend bringing a friend just to be on the safe side!
+You’ll then hike down to the waterfall itself.

 Muru Mannu

-Muru Mannu is one of the tallest waterfalls in Sardinia.
-It’s a vivid, shimmering testament to nature’s wild beauty.
-As a single jump (a single cascade), Muru Mannu jets down the mountainside for 70 meters before plummeting into a pool.
-Situated close to Sa Spendula and Piscina Irgas in the town of Villacidro, Muru Mannu is not to be missed!
+Muru Mannu is one of the tallest waterfalls in Sardinia, close to Sa Spendula and Piscina Irgas in the territory of Villacidro, As a single jump (a single cascade), Muru Mannu jets down the mountainside for 70 meters (229.6 feet) before plummeting into a pool.

-To reach Muru Mannu takes about two hours of trekking on a well-marked path ranked at medium difficulty.
-Bordered by the colossal Monte Linas mountains, with peaks that soar over 800 meters, and completely immersed in verdant woods, the hike to Muru Mannu is almost as unforgettable as the waterfall itself!
+Bordered by the colossal Monte Linas mountains, with peaks that soar over 800 meters (2,625 feet), and completely immersed in verdant woods, the hike to Muru Mannu is almost as unforgettable as the waterfall itself.

 Sa Spendula

-Visiting Sa Spendula is best during autumn and winter when the falls are at their peak intensity.
+The best time to visit Sa Spendula is during autumn and winter when the falls are at their peak intensity.
 If you visit Sa Spendula during summer or spring, the waterfall will be more feeble.
 However, you can still revel in the cool spray and take a refreshing dip in Sa Spendula’s pools.

-If you’re interested in going canyoning, there is a canyoning crew who can take you down in the canyon around Sa Spendula!
+If you’re interested in going canyoning, there is a canyoning crew that can take you down in the canyon around Sa Spendula.
 It’s rated as easy to medium in difficulty and is a solid half-day activity.
-For more information click here.
+For more information, get in touch with Sardinia Wild Canyoning.

 Sos Molinos